Predard/6300Sum14Assignment3/README.md

 -if the user types 32 and then select Celcius, the application will assume that the typed numbers are in Farenheit and calculate the equivalent temperature in Celcius

+This application requires appcompat library to compile properly.